MeteoSwiss/swisspollen-training/README.md

 - Instead of training 2 parallel networks (1 per holo image) and concat their results, try to stack the inputs to have a 3D input with 2 channels.
 - Try the objectosphere loss.
 - Explain the model with techniques such as [this one](https://towardsdatascience.com/understanding-your-convolution-network-with-visualizations-a4883441533b).
+- Try ensemble classifiers (use multiple models and vote for the prediction).

 ## Setup a new Docker environment